About The NEA Foundation

 The NEA Foundation recognizes that the realization of this vision will require rigorous teaching and learning at every educational level; equitable and just educational resources and practices; an appreciation of students’ and educators’ full identity, physical, social, and emotional well-being; the eradication of racism, prejudice, and negative biases or mindsets; and both the public and policymakers’ openness to innovation and change.

-The NEA Foundation seeks collaborative, innovative, equity-centered, outcomes-oriented, deeply knowledgeable, and strategic individuals to join the Foundation’s Programs and Strategic Initiatives group.
-As a key member of this group, the new Program Officer will engage in grantmaking, further existing Foundation programs, and develop and implement new strategic initiatives, while cultivating strategic partnerships and investments to advance the Foundation’s mission: to promote the best in public education.
-They will also be deeply engaged in national conversations regarding educational justice and equity and will prioritize the sharing of best practices related to impact, sustainability, and scalability with the field writ large.
+The NEA Foundation seeks a collaborative, creative, equity-focused, outcomes-oriented, deeply knowledgeable, and passionate trailblazer to lead the Foundation’s Programs and Strategic Initiatives Group.
+Reporting to the President & CEO, the new Executive Vice President of Programs and Strategic Initiatives (EVP) will develop, design, and implement grant programs, awards, and strategic initiatives.
+Additionally, they will cultivate strategic partnerships and investments to advance the Foundation’s mission: to promote the best in public education.
+This leader will also be deeply engaged in national conversations regarding educational equity and justice, and will prioritize the sharing of best practices related to impact, sustainability, and scalability with the field writ large.

-As part of the Programs and Strategic Initiatives Group within the Foundation, the right candidate for this position will bring an exceptional capacity for thought partnership in further development of the Foundation’s existing and emerging strategies to advance educational justice and equity, excellence, and opportunity.
-This individual will bring an understanding of education systems, best practices, and the roles of both educators and educational partnerships in advancing the best in public education.
-In this role, the Program Officer will be expected to engage comfortably in and contribute to the national conversation about educational justice and equity, specifically about the roles of educators and educational partnerships.
+Leading the Foundation’s Programs and Strategic Initiatives Group, the right candidate for this position will bring an exceptional capacity for thought partnership in further development of the Foundation’s existing and emerging strategies to advance educational equity, excellence, and opportunity.
+Chiefly, the individual will bring deep knowledge of grantmaking, education systems, best practices, communications, and the roles of both educators and educational partnerships in advancing the best in public education.
+In this role, the EVP will be expected to engage comfortably in and contribute to the national conversation about educational equity and justice, specifically about the roles of educators and educational partnerships.
+This leader will also have opportunities to help design the Foundation’s internal systems in the furtherance of this work.
+Exceptional oral and written communication skills, humility, a commitment to servant leadership, and the capacity to effectively engage colleagues and other education stakeholders in widely varied contexts are critical considerations in the selection of the Foundation’s EVP of Programs and Strategic Initiatives.

-- Maintain and share a deep knowledge of effective strategies and current thinking in the education and social change fields – what works, most effective and innovative ways to support educators and other positive changemakers, and how to implement effective strategies with partners
+- Builds and maintains a team that shares a deep knowledge of effective strategies and current thinking in the education and social change fields – what works, most effective and innovative ways to support educators and other positive change makers, and how to implement effective strategies with partners

 - Contribute to the team’s development and refinement of criteria to evaluate the impact and effectiveness of a strategy portfolio